-Setting Description JOBNODEMATCHPOLICY Specifies the IOBNODEMATCHPOLICY to be applied to jobs that run in the specified partition.
-NODEACCESSPOLICY Specifies the NODEACCESSPOLICY to be applied to jobs that run in the specified partition.
-NODEALLOCATIONPOLICY Specifies the ${\hbox{\tt NODEALLOCATIONPOLICY}\over\hbox{\tt LOCATIONPOLICY}}$ to be applied to jobs that run in the specified partition.
+Setting Description DEFAULTNODEFEATURES Specifies a default feature on a group of node within a partition and applies only to nodes in that partition.
+JOBNODEMATCHPOLICY Specifies the JOBNODEMATCHPOLICY to be applied to jobs that run in the specified partition.
+NODEACCESSPOLICY Specifies the $\underline{\text{NODEACCESSPOLICY}}$ to be applied to jobs that run in the specified partition.
+NODEALLOCATIONPOLICY Specifies the NODEALLOCATIONPOLICY to be applied to jobs that run in the specified partition.
 USETTC Specifies whether $\underline{\text{TTC}}$ specified at submission should be used and displayed by the scheduler.

+422 7.2 Partitions

-VMCREATEDURATION Specifies the maximum amount of time VM creation can take before Moab considers it a failure (in [HH[:MM[:SS]).
+Setting Description VMCREATEDURATION Specifies the maximum amount of time VM creation can take before Moab considers it a failure (in [HH[:MM[:SS]]).
 If no value is set, there is no maximum limit.

-420 7.2 Partitions

-Setting Description VMDELETEDURATION Specifies the maximum amount of time VM deletion can take before Moab considers it a failure (in [HH[:MM[:SS]).
+VMDELETEDURATION Specifies the maximum amount of time VM deletion can take before Moab considers it a failure (in [HH[:MM[:SS]).
 If no value is set, there is no maximum limit.
 VMMIGRATEDURATION Specifies the maximum amount of time VM migration can take before Moab considers it a failure (in [HH[:MM[:SS]).
 If no value is set, there is no maximum limit.